Feast of St. Andrew 2021 – Remark affered by Archon Dr. George Bovis

 Alexander A. Gianaras, Archon LaosynakisAlexander Gianaras has been a member of St. Andrew Church in Illinois and has served as Parish Council President.
 He supports OCMC, St. Basil Academy, and St. Photios Shrine to name a few.
 For the past six years Mr. Gianaras has chaired the HC/HC Walk-a-thon.
 He is President and CEO of Transformer Manufacturers, Inc.

 Anthony Nichols, Archon Notarios

-He is President of Central Federal Savings, founded in 1893, and recognized as being instrumental in the renewal and development of Chicago’s LakeView and Lincoln Park communities.
-Professional activities include directorships in numerous banking organizations, such as America’s Community Bankers and Illinois League Institutions.
+He was President of Central Federal Savings, founded in 1893, and recognized as being instrumental in the renewal and development of Chicago’s LakeView and Lincoln Park communities.
+Professional activities included directorships in numerous banking organizations, such as America’s Community Bankers and Illinois League Institutions.

 In 1991 His Eminence Archbishop Iakovos honored him as Archon Notarios at Holy Trinity Cathedral in New York.

 Andrew (Andreas) Tzakis, Archon Notarios

 Andrew Tzakis had the title of Archon Notarios bestowed upon him in 1999, by his Eminence Archbishop Spyridon at the Holy Trinity Cathedral in New York City.